avinash-ivy/MyHotels/README.md

 # MyHotels

-**Problem Statement:** To show a list of hotels, add a new hotel and edit existing hotel details.
+**Problem Statement:** To show a list of hotels, provision to add a new hotel and edit existing hotel details.

 **How to run:** Open MyHotels.xcodeproj.
 Select MyHotels target and desired iPhone/iPad simulator.
 Click on Run button.